 Paula Levin-Alcorn, MSW, LCSW is an Adult Case Manager.
 She has a Bachelor’s degree in Psychology from Towson University and a Master’s degree in Social Work from University of Maryland.
 Paula was a case manager at BIS from 1996 to 2001 and is delighted to be back.

-Sarah Pickford, MS, OTR/L is an Assistive Technology and Cognitive Rehabilitation Specialist helping to initiate the BIS Assistive Technology Program.
+Sarah Pickford is the Manager of Community Participation and Skill-Building Services.
+She is helping to initiate the BIS Assistive Technology Program.
 While obtaining her Bachelor’s Degree in Industrial Design from North Carolina State University she studied product design, human factors/ergonomics, aesthetic appeal, and universal design principles.
 She also earned a Master of Science in Occupational Therapy from Shenandoah University and is licensed in the state of Virginia.
 She draws knowledge and skills from both of these fields as she helps clients find assistive technology that supports their ability to engage in the activities they find meaningful.
 Sarah has been employed at Brain Injury Services since 2012.

 Michelle Thyen, CVA is the Director of Community Engagement.
 She has a Bachelor's Degree from Loyola College in Maryland and a Graduate Certification from Goucher College in Baltimore, Maryland.
 She has also obtained her CVA, Certification in Volunteer Administration.
 She has been employed with Brain Injury Services since 2002.